shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 ### Database Migrations
 A new version may include database migrations if the structure of [the entities](/docs/introduction/entities.md) changed.

-Migrations in `MINOR` versions are backward-compatible.
+Migrations in `MINOR` releases are backward-compatible.
 It means they may not change types of existing columns, rename columns and tables, and remove nullability of a column.

-Migrations in `PATCH` versions are backward-compatible and may be used only for bug fixes.
+Migrations in `PATCH` releases are backward-compatible and may be used only for bug fixes.

 You should always check and test the database migrations before running them on your production data.